 - The project will, for the most part, be student-driven.

 Opportunities will be provided for students to express their voices and choice in various ways.

 - Each project will include an opportunity to give and receive feedback through critique.

 - Thoughtful, comprehensive reflection will occur at the end of the project on what students have learned and their process.

-All NextLesson Projects are carefully reviewed to meet as many of these criteria as are appropriate in the particular project.
+All NextLesson Projects are carefully reviewed to meet as many of these criteria as are appropriate for the particular project.